MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListSpoofItems.md

 - For domains outside your organization (cross-org), use the domain of the email address that appears in the From field of the message.
 - For domains inside your organization (intra-org), use the full email address that appears in the From field of the message.

+For spoofed senders, the maximum number of entries is 1024.

 ```yaml
 Type: String
 Parameter Sets: (All)